 The Zakat Core Principles for effective zakat management and supervision were introduced in May 2016, led by the Islamic Research and Training Institute (IRTI), BAZNAS, and the Central Bank of Indonesia.
 These principles aim to establish a standardized framework for zakat institutions globally, ensuring consistency, transparency, and efficiency in zakat management.
 Their primary objective is to enhance public trust in zakat systems and maximize the impact of zakat funds on poverty alleviation and economic empowerment.

-The principles build on the Basel Core Principles (BCPs) but are adapted to suit the specific context of zakat supervision.
-The BCPs primarily address financial reporting and institutional governance, which are relevant to zakat management, although some principles from the BCPs do not apply to zakat supervision.
-For instance, principles related to consolidated supervision and home-host relationships are less relevant.
-However, several principles are directly adapted: they cover aspects such as the objectives, independence, and powers of zakat supervisory bodies, permissible activities, licensing criteria, and supervisory techniques.
+These principles were built upon Basel Core Principles (BCPs) but are adapted to suit the various contexts of zakat supervision.
+The BCPs primarily address financial reporting and institutional governance within the zakat management domain, but there are some principles less relevant, for instance, principles related to consolidated supervision and home-host relationships.
+There are, however, several principles that are directly adapted: these cover aspects such as the objectives, independence, and powers of zakat supervisory bodies, permissible activities, licensing criteria, and supervisory techniques.
 Additionally, they address governance, risk management, zakat collection and disbursement, internal controls, Sharia compliance, financial reporting, and transparency.

 Table 1: Zakat Core Principles (Source: adopted from the consultative document: Core Principles for Effective Zakat Supervision)

-The table 1, provides a detailed risk management framework for zakat institutions, emphasizing the need to address five categories for effective zakat supervision which are regulation, supervision, collection and disbursement management, risk management and audit and transparency.
-These categories representing the 18 Zakat Core Principles which involve aligning the institution's mission with long-term goals while preventing reputational damage.
-Indeed, together these principles are formed to build a comprehensive approach in managing the diverse risks inherent in zakat administration.
-However, the system of zakat core principles misses to include the social behaviour as one of it core principles.
-In Islamic social behaviour, every Muslim can be expected as a volunteer in disseminating the kindness for zakat fund.
-If the recipient of zakat deceits and does not match the mustahik categories, the other mustahik are likely to report him to the muzakki or zakat institution, he will then be accused of ingratitude which serves as a kind of social control for zakat supervision.
+Table 1 provides a detailed risk management framework for zakat institutions, emphasizing the need to address five categories for effective zakat supervision, which are regulation, supervision, collection and disbursement management, risk management and audit and transparency.
+These categories represent the 18 Zakat Core Principles, which involve aligning the institution's mission with long-term goals while preventing reputational damage.
+Indeed, together, these principles are formed to build a comprehensive approach to managing the diverse risks inherent in zakat administration.
+However, the system of zakat core principles fails to include social behaviour as one of its core principles.
+In Islamic social behaviour, every Muslim can be expected to be a volunteer in disseminating kindness for the zakat fund.
+If the recipient of zakat acts deceitfully and does not match the mustahik categories, the other mustahik are likely to report him to the muzakki or zakat institution; he will then be accused of ingratitude, which serves as a kind of social control for zakat supervision.

 In addition to serving as a fundamental reference for zakat institutions, the zakat core principles tend to overlook the role of Muslim society networks as public supervisory agents.
 In practice, the disbursement of zakat funds is susceptible to conflicts of interest, including political misuse, especially when oversight and transparency mechanisms are inadequate.
 Zakat, intended for social welfare and poverty alleviation, should be used according to its purpose.
 However, there have been cases where political figures or groups have misused zakat funds to gain political support or consolidate power, undermining its ethical use and primary objectives.
 As Khan and Qutub explain that: